Writers in the Community (WITC)

 Literary Editing and Design

 The Internship in Literary Editing through Willow Springs Editions offers hands-on instruction in the craft and business of book publishing.
-It will cover acquisitions, typography, cover design, copy editing, author liaison, printing, binding, marketing and advertising, promotion, publication law, and publishing house operation and structure.
-Members of the class will help to screen submissions to the Spokane Prize for Short Fiction competition, and will assist in the design, production, marketing and promotion of the winning entry, to be published each year by Willow Springs Books, an offshoot of the Willow Springs literary journal.
+On-the-job learning covers acquisitions, typography, cover design, copy editing, author interaction, printing, binding, marketing and advertising, promotion, publication law, and publishing house operation and structure.
+Members of the class will help to screen submissions to the Spokane Prize for Short Fiction competition, and will assist in the design, production, marketing and promotion of the winning entry, to be published each year by Willow Springs Editions, an offshoot of the Willow Springs literary journal.
 The internship also offers students the opportunity to assist in the planning and production of Spokane’s annual literary festival, Get Lit!, which occurs each year in April.

 The secondary emphasis in literary editing and design consists of 15 or more credit hours drawn from internships with Willow Springs or the Literary Editing internship, and from courses in design, editing, marketing, and desktop publishing.
 It is one of our most popular secondary emphases.